zirongl/zirongl/README.md

 ## Microsoft Power BI
 ### BI Exercise - Office Space Optimization
 This is the exercise I prepared for a data analyst role.
 The data was given as fictitous data that represents I might encounter in the role.
 I was encouraged to explore the data and provide as many insights as I wish, and also use the creaticity in how I would present the data to a customer who has zero data literacy.
-The PDF version of the report can be accessed [here] ()
+The PDF version of the report can be accessed [here](https://github.com/zirongl/zirongl/blob/main/ZirongLiu_BI_Exercise_Relogix_DA.pdf).

 Exercise Questions:
 1. What is the average, max and all-time peak occupancy the busiest day for the Pension Department.
 2. What room type and size is most used.
 3. How many and what spaces in teh portfolio are never used.
-4.

 <!---
 zirongl/zirongl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.